jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 Every class begins with a Morning Boost.
 Navigate to the proper week and day for your cohort and give your class 5-6 minutes to complete the morning boost.
 You may go over the answers with them aftewards if you choose and depending on time.
 If you need a stopwatch to monitor and share the time with the class you can download your own stopwatch app.
 Here is a link for an [online stopwatch][online-stopwatch] if you don't have your own.

+### Kahoot End of Week

+While it is not a requirement, creating and running a kahoot is a fun way to engage your class at the end of the week.
+There may already be pre-existing kahoots, or you can create your own on the a/A [Kahoot Account][kahoot-account].
+If you don't know what a kahoot is you can familiarize yourself with it [here][what-is-kahoot]

 ### How Manage the Questions Channel

 **During Lecture**